acend/argocd-basics-training/content/en/docs/01/_index.md

 * odo
 * argocd

-The files in the home directory under `/home/coder` are stored in a persistence volume.
+The files in the home directory under `/home/project` are stored in a persistence volume, so please make sure to store all your persistence data in this directory.

 ### Task {{% param sectionnumber %}}.1.1: Local Workspace Directory

 During the lab, you’ll be using local files (eg. YAML resources) which will be applied in your lab project.

-Create a new folder for your \<workspace> in your Web IDE  (for example ./argocd-training/).
+Create a new folder for your `<workspace>` in your Web IDE  (for example `./argocd-training/`).
 Either you can create it with `right-mouse-click -> New Folder` or in the Web IDE terminal

 ```bash
 mkdir argocd-training && cd argocd-training